odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 (abbr.
 XFO) lets you decide whether your app can be embedded as an iframe on external websites.
-Popularized by Internet Explorer 8, XFO was first introduced in 2009 and is still supported by all major browsers: when a browser sees an iframe, it loads it and verifies that its XFO allow its inclusion in the current page before rendering it.
+Popularized by Internet Explorer 8, XFO was first introduced in 2009 and is still supported by all major browsers: when a browser sees an iframe, it loads it and verifies that its XFO allows its inclusion in the current page before rendering it.

 {% img center /images/wasec/xfo-browser.png %}